typescript-eslint/typescript-eslint/README.md

 All of the packages are published with the same version number to make it easier to coordinate both releases and installations.

-We publish a canary release on every successful merge to master, so **you never need to wait for a new stable version to make use of any updates**.
+We publish a canary release on every successful merge to `main`, so **you never need to wait for a new stable version to make use of any updates**.

 Additionally, we promote the to the `latest` tag on NPM once per week, **on Mondays at 1 pm Eastern**.